 - Assign additional geolocated IPs to expand your global audiences

-Failover IPs, also named Floating IPs, can be switched from one service to another in a few seconds.
+Floating IPs, also known as failover IPs, can be switched from one service to another in a few seconds.
 This provides you with an uninterrupted hosting solution and helps you overcome the headache of hardware failure, system overruns and all kinds of infrastructure problems.
 This way, if you switch from one service to another, you can keep the entire configuration linked to that IP.
-Floating IPs provide a solution which removes interruption or downtime if servers are overrun and can be utilised in this way for “Always On” availability.
+Floating IPs provide a solution which removes interruption or downtime if servers are overrun and can be utilized in this way for “Always On” availability.

 Floating IPs to meet your needs